Sopley: Geography

-The Parish of Sopley is in the far southwest corner of Hampshire on the border of Dorset some three miles north-northeast of the town of Christchurch.
-The River Avon and the Parish of Burton run along its western edge and it extends eastwards into the New Forest as far as Thorny Hill.
+The parish of Sopley is in the far southwest corner of Hampshire. on the border of Dorset. some three miles north-northeast of the town of Christchurch.
+The River Avon and the Dorset parish of Burton run along its western edge, and it extends eastwards into the New Forest as far as Thorny Hill.
 To the south it borders the parish of Bransgore.
 It includes the settlements of Sopley, Shirley, Avon, and Ripley.

-It is mainly rural with fewer than 300 dwellings and narrow lanes.
+The parish is mainly rural with fewer than 300 dwellings and narrow lanes.
 The main Christchurch to Ringwood road passes through the centre of Sopley village where a one-way system helps these narrow byways cope with an often noticeable amount of traffic.
-A small stream, known locally as Sopley Brook, cuts through the centre of the village and enters the river Avon south of the Parish church of St. Michael and All Angels.
+A small stream, known locally as Sopley Brook, cuts through the centre of the village and enters the River Avon south of the parish church of St. Michael and All Angels.
 The surrounding area includes farmland, flood plain, and open forest.

 In 1855 a description of the land was given thus: "The arable land is a rich and productive loam and is chiefly what is known as good sheep and barley land.
 It is in a very high state of cultivation and we have seldom seen over land more even in quality or in better condition".

 Much of the parish is within a large conservation area.
 The meadows to the west of the village are part of the River Avon flood plain and designated as a Site of Special Scientific Interest.

 Demography

-The 2001 census, recorded the population of the parish as 774 of which 415 were male and 359 female.
-There were 274 households giving an average of just under 2.82 people per household.
-All but 2 households identified themselves as being of white ethnicity (99.3%).
+The 2001 census recorded the population of the parish as 774, of which 415 were male and 359 female.
+There were 274 households, giving an average of just under 2.82 people per household.
+All but two households identified themselves as being of white ethnicity (99.3%).

-Of the 645 residents over 16 years of age; 201 said they were single, 359 married and 85 either divorced or widowed.
+Of the 645 residents over 16 years of age, 201 said they were single, 359 married and 85 either divorced or widowed.
 The mean age of the population was 40.78, the median 41.00.
-The majority of those living in the parish are of working age.
-65.37% are aged between 16 and 65.
+The majority of those living in the parish were of working age: 65.37% were aged between 16 and 65.

-There are 284 dwellings in the parish of which 274 are lived in.
-Of these, 162 are occupied by the owner, 15 are social housing and 97 are rented privately.
-A vast majority of households (226) have central heating and sole use of a bath or shower and toilet.
-6 dwellings are vacant and 4 are second homes or holiday accommodation.
+There were 284 dwellings in the parish, of which 274 were lived in.
+Of these, 162 were occupied by the owner, 15 were social housing and 97 rented privately.
+A vast majority of households (226) had central heating and sole use of a bath or shower and toilet.
+Six dwellings were vacant and four were second homes or holiday accommodation.

-Of the 586 residents in the 16–74 years age bracket; 353 are employed, 10 are unemployed and 205 are economically inactive.
-Of the 353 who are employed, 208 are male and 145 are female.
-The males work a mean average of 43.68 hours a week and females 29.38.

-31% of 16- to 74-year-olds have a grade 3 qualification or above.
-43.5% however, have no formal qualifications or a grade 1 qualification or below.
+Of the 586 residents in the 16–74 years age bracket, 353 were employed, 10 were unemployed and 205 economically inactive.
+Of the 353 who were employed, 208 were male and 145 female.
+The males worked a mean average of 43.68 hours a week and females 29.38.
+31% of 16- to 74-year-olds had a grade 3 qualification or above, while 43.5% had no formal qualifications or a grade 1 qualification or below.